-Djokovic loses to Tsitsipas in Shanghai quarterfinals
+Federer, Djokovic both lose in Shanghai quarterfinals

-The defending champion from Serbia, a four-time winner of the Shanghai Masters who had reached the semifinals in all eight of his appearances at the tournament, lost to sixth-seeded Stefanos Tsitsipas 3-6, 7-5, 6-3 on Friday in the quarterfinals.
+Federer and Djokovic had been a combined 13-0 in Shanghai with a spot in the semifinals on the line, but both lost Friday.

+Federer saved five match points in the second set and received a point penalty in the third in the 6-3, 6-7 (7), 6-3 loss to fifth-seeded Alexander Zverev.
+Djokovic, the defending champion, lost to sixth-seeded Stefanos Tsitsipas 3-6, 7-5, 6-3.

-“He deserved the victory,” Djokovic said.
+“He deserved the victory,” Djokovic said of the 21-year-old Tsitsipas.
 “He was the better player in the second and third sets.
 I started well in the first set, but I wasn’t sharp enough.”

+Djokovic had been 8-0 in quarterfinal matches at the Shanghai Masters, and won four titles.
+Federer had been 5-0.

+Federer received a code violation for hitting a ball into the stands, and then received a point penalty for unsportsmanlike conduct after flicking a ball into the air when trailing 3-0 in the third set.

 Until Friday’s match, Djokovic had won 24 straight sets in Asia, a run that included last year’s Shanghai Masters and the title in Tokyo last week.

 Tsitsipas has now beaten Djokovic twice in three matches.
-The 21-year-old Greek defeated Djokovic in their first meeting at the 2018 Toronto tournament and Djokovic won their match in Madrid this season.
+The Greek player defeated Djokovic in their first meeting at the 2018 Toronto tournament and Djokovic won their match in Madrid this season.

+“It’s the best comeback that I have ever had probably,” Tsitsipas said of Friday’s victory.

 Tsitsipas also earned a place at the year-end ATP Finals for the first time on Friday.
 But that was guaranteed when third-seeded Daniil Medvedev beat Fabio Fognini 6-3, 7-6 (4) in another quarterfinal match.